IliaViazov/CV/activities.md

 - **06/06/2025** — Klassenabend Komposition and Sound Arts and Creative Music Technology.
 MHL, Großer Saal, Lübeck, Germany.
     - Performance of "Petros" for stones with applification, "zameret'" for organ by myself.
     - Performance as a part of Live-Coding Ensemble, Instrument Builders Ensemble.
 - **11/05/2025** — Jugend musiziert Preisträger*innen-Konzerte 2025.
-Performance of "Guts" for saxophone quintet (3A-2B) and live electronics.
+Performance of "Guts" for saxophone quintet (3A-2B) and audio-visual machine agent.
     - Performers: Ensemble "Passion du Saxophone" of Lübecker Musikschule der Gemeinnützigen (Max-Johannes Thorns, Theodor Suhan Nabers, Jasper Gutzeit, Magnus Zilian, Daniela Melikhova),
 - **05/2025** — Brahms-Festival.
     - **07/05** — Concert "La Danse".
 Performance of "a little tremulously" for clarinet, violin and cello in a new revision.
 Lübeck, Germany.